AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/common-controls.md

 Explanations
 ------------
-As mentioned before Bellatrix exposes 30+ web controls.
+As mentioned before BELLATRIX exposes 30+ web controls.
 All of them implement Proxy design pattern which means that they are not located immediately when they are created.
 Another benefit is that each of them includes only the actions that you should be able to do with the specific control and nothing more.
 For example, you cannot type into a button.
 Moreover, this way all of the actions has meaningful names- Type not SendKeys as in vanilla WebDriver.
 ```csharp
 Select sortDropDown = App.ElementCreateService.CreateByNameEndingWith<Select>("orderby");
 ```
 Create methods accept a generic parameter the type of the web control.
 Then only the methods for this specific control are accessible.
-Here we tell Bellatrix to find your element by name attribute ending with 'orderby'.
+Here we tell BELLATRIX to find your element by name attribute ending with 'orderby'.

 ```html
 <select name="orderby" class="orderby">